natcap/invest.users-guide/source/habitat_risk_assessment.rst

 1. **Spatial overlap .**  To assess spatial overlap in the study area, the model uses maps of the distribution of habitats and stressors.
 Habitat types can be biotic, such as eelgrass or kelp, or abiotic, such as hard or soft bottom.
 The user defines the detail of habitat classification.
 For example, habitats can be defined as biotic or abiotic, by taxa (e.g., coral, seagrass, mangrove), by species (e.g., red, black mangroves) or in whatever scheme the user desires.
 However, the user should keep in mind that in order for such detail to be useful and change the outcome of the model, these habitat classifications should correspond with differences between habitats in their response to the stressors.

-   Additionally, the model requires the user to input maps of the distribution and zone of influence of each stressor.
-The zone of influence of each stressor is the distance over which the stressor spreads beyond the footprint of the stressor indicated in the stressor map.
+   The model also requires the user to input maps of the distribution of each stressor and information about its "zone of influence."
+The zone of influence of each stressor is the distance over which the effects of the stressor spread beyond its actual footprint in the input stressor map.
 For some stressors, such as over-water structures that shade eelgrass beds, this distance will be small.
-For other stressors, such as finfish aquaculture pens where nutrients spread 300-500m this distance may be large.
-The model uses the maps of habitat and stressor distributions to calculate the amount of each habitat type that overlaps with each stressor and its zone of influence.
+For other stressors, such as finfish aquaculture pens where nutrients spread 300-500m, this distance may be large.
+The model uses the distance of influence of a stressor to create an intermediate output that is a map of the stressor footprint buffered by the zone of influence.
+The model uses the maps of habitat and buffered stressors to estimate spatial overlap between each habitat and each stressor at the grid cell and subregional scale.

+   For each grid cell, if the habitat overlaps with a stressor, then spatial overlap = 1 and the model calculates exposure, consequence and risk using scores for the other criteria (below).
+If a habitat does not overlap with a stressor in a particular grid cell, then the model sets exposure, consequence and risk = 0 in that particular grid cell.
+At the subregional scale, the model calculates the fraction of area of each habitat that overlaps with each stressor.
+Next the model puts that fraction on a scale of 1- maximum risk score to match the scale for scoring the other criteria.
+For example, if spatial overlap = 50% of the habitat overlapped by a stressor, and our scale is 0-3, then 3*overlap + 1*(1-overlap) = 2.
+Lastly, the model averages the spatial overlap score with the average exposure score for the subregion.
+If there is no spatial overlap between the habitat and stressor at the subregional scale, then exposure = 0, consequence = 0 and risk = 0.
+If there are no exposure scores for that habitat-stressor combination, but spatial overlap does exist, the score will be entirely the spatial overlap.

 2. **Overlap time rating.**  Temporal overlap is the duration of time that the habitat and the stressor experience spatial overlap.
 Some stressors, such as permanent overwater structures, are present year-round; others are seasonal, such as certain fishing practices.
 Similarly, some habitats (e.g. mangroves) are present year round, while others are more ephemeral (e.g. some seagrasses).